Ready to turn prospects into buyers?

 Call to action example 5: Pricing table copy tips

-Here’s an advanced CTA example that often appears on sales pages — the pricing table.
+Now, let’s delve into an advanced CTA example commonly found on sales pages — the pricing table.

-Pricing tables appear in the section of your sales page where you’re asking your prospect to buy.
+Pricing tables appear in the section of your sales page where you’re inviting your prospect to make a purchase.

-An excellent way to display a pricing table for a product or a service that has more than one price point is to create columns that list everything that’s included in each one.
+A great way to showcase a pricing table for a product or service with multiple price points is to create columns that list everything included in each option.

-A very simple way to do this would be to say one price point is Regular, and the other is VIP.
-Or you could have Bronze, Silver and Gold levels.
-Or you could simply give them an aspirational name, like Starter Pack and Advanced Level.
+Alternatively, you could use Bronze, Silver, and Gold levels.
+Or, you could give them aspirational names, like Starter Pack and Advanced Level.

 In the call to action example above, Scarlett from Wealth Builders Society uses Bronze and Silver for her membership levels.

 Give some thought to naming your price points.
-Branding your packages or products this way will get people excited about investing in your offer.
+Branding your packages or products this way will get people excited and give them confidence in investing in your offer.

 Call to action example 6: Pricing table design